The Quote Hoarder is a mini-series where I share some of my favorite quotes from different books, anime, manga, shows and now even lyrics.

 Time, mystical time Cutting me open, then healing me fine ―Taylor Swift, invisible string

 Sometimes the way to catch up to time is to take a breather and actually slow down.
 Weird, I know.
 I actually learned this from RM who is the leader of BTS (it’s his birthday today too btw).
-Slowing down means taking the time to appreciate those things around you; taking long walks in the park and noticing everything, contemplating about life and thinking about things you normally wouldn’t when you’re rushing from here to there.
-Reflection is a good way to start our walk into the path of right habits.
+Slowing down means taking the time to appreciate those things around you; taking long walks in the park and noticing everything, contemplating about life, and thinking about things you normally wouldn’t when you’re rushing from here to there.
+Reflection is a good way to start our walk into the path of the right habits.
 If you know what you’re doing wrong then you’ll know what to change.
-And you won’t ever have the opportunity to reflect when you are on a rush.
+And you won’t ever have the opportunity to reflect when you are in a rush.

 Also, slowing down means not doing everything all at once.
 Find the things you value the most and prioritizing them first is another point in slowing down.
 Get the big tasks completed first instead of multitasking like crazy.
 When you slow down, what you do becomes a lot more meaningful because of the time you invested in it.